 If you want a seamless transition after finishing school, then it could make sense for you to sign up for the July term instead.

 Another benefit of starting in the July term is if you want to study at a Japanese university.
-You may have to sit the entrance exam for foreign students (EJU exam), which normally takes place in either June and November.
+You may have to sit the entrance exam for foreign students (EJU exam), which normally takes place in June and November.

 Starting in July allows you to get your Japanese up to scratch to sit this exam.
-You can take the exam in November and receive our EJU results in December.
+You can take the exam in November and receive your EJU results in December.
 Then once you have your EJU you can apply for the April intake of your chosen institute.

 For more information on taking the EJU, read our article here.